SNHD-Development/FormSchemaRender/README.md

 	- Adding Tag in Select Type as a options
 	- Set autocomplete off by default
 	- Visible On with Radio Field Type
-	- Render Decimal in read mode with list type.
+	- Render Decimal in read mode with list type
 	- Radio can now render multilple language
+	- Date Field can now render Date and Time

 * 0.1.3
 	- Add ability to sort by column in List field type